Patience (Take That song): Reception and legacy

 In 2009, Nicky Wire of the Manic Street Preachers hailed "Patience" as "the greatest comeback single in history.
 If Neil Young had written it, people would be calling it a masterpiece."
 He praised the dark lyrics of the chorus and concluded: "You get so many alternative bands banging on about how to make perfect pop, and ['Patience'] kicks all their arses."
 Tom Eames of Digital Spy felt similarly, saying in a 2016 article that "'Patience' remains one of pop's greatest ever comeback songs."

 In 2015, Kitty Empire of The Guardian wrote that the song "remains one of the strongest songs [Take That] have ever put out."

 Music video

-The video was directed by David Mould and was shot in Iceland.
+The music video for "Patience" was directed by David Mould and was shot in Iceland.
 The video shows each of the members trekking across the rough terrain dragging their microphone stands.
 After the middle eight, the band are shown on top of a cliff singing the song together at night whilst a storm occurs behind them.